MillzyDev/JSSA/README.md

 # JSSA (Java Score Saber API)
 JSSA aims to provide a clean and full wrapping of the Score Saber API.
-At the moment this Library only supports the Player section of the API as the API currently lacks documentation, but it will update in the future.

 ## Summary
 There is no documentation for ScoreSaber's API as of yet, but i have covered most of it in this library and in the provided examples.